Smith-Group/fitnmr/cran-comments.md

   templates.
 They are designed to be copied into a user data directory, executed there, and to write analysis outputs (tables/figures) in that same user-selected directory.
 They are included to support non-R users running complete analysis pipelines from prepared script templates.
+  If they are run without the requisite inputs, they throw an error and write nothing no files to the user's space.